TheDarthMole/Bookmarks-Manager/README.md

 `Cucumber features/specific_test.feature --name "Scenario name" ` if testing specific scenario in a feature Then navigate to the coverage directory.
 There is a test report from the last run as an index.html file.

+The tests for `make_bookmarks.feature` will create some test-purpose bookmarks, which you can then safely delete.

 ### Break down into end to end tests
 Explain what these tests test and why
 These tests check whether the user interaction proceeds as expected, handling inputs and producing outputs.